You are currently viewing Registration of VAT and Excise Taxes in the UAE

 According to the agreements between the Gulf Cooperation Council (GCC), other member countries are expected to launch their taxes soon.
 This will be to diversify the government revenue base and stem unfair competition in the region.

-Read Our earlier blog post on the “Effects of Saudi Arabia VAT on Kenyans”
+Read our earlier blog post on the “Effects of Saudi Arabia VAT on Kenyans,”

-For more information on registration and the operations of the VAT and Excise taxes in UAE, visit www.tax.gov.ae
+For more information on registration and the operations of the VAT and Excise taxes in the UAE, visit www.tax.gov.ae

 Feel free to send us questions or topics on tax and investments in Kenya that you would wish to be covered in this Website.